Jump to a Section:

 - Personal Statement

 Your preparation for application to Podiatry programs should always begin with assessment of your individual candidacy.
-Use the ACE Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.
+Use the Pre-Health Pillars Candidacy Assessment as a guide to self-assess and plan to speak with a Pre-Health Advisor about your progress.

 American Association of Colleges of Podiatric Medicine Application Service.
 This application opens on the first Wednesday in August each year.
 Despite published application deadlines, you should apply as early as possible.